clux/facemaulers/champions-tombs.md

 In Castle Waterdeep.
 But you can't just loot it unless there's a distraction happening.
 City guard elite near at hand.

+Celestial god helped bury her.
+Kavaki was her champion.
+Selune.
+Shario Dyunōru.
+Was buried here, she has the amulet around her neck + key in arm.
+They grab key, unleashing some radiant energy.
+Ditto amulet.

 ### Items
 - Shario's Bracers of Evocation (Boosts Evocation Spells, extra dmg dice to all spells of level > 0) __Felgolos__
 - Moonlight Ward: When receiving fatal damage, you are instead restored to 100% maximum life and resources.
-The item is the rendered unmagical for the next 100 years __Burial Chamber__
+The item is then rendered unmagical for the next 100 years __Burial Chamber__
 - Ring of Lightning (Boosts lightning bolt Damage +2d6) __Ursula__
 - Ring of Fire (Boosts Fireball range and damage, +20ft, +2d6) __Halos__